 One of the things that we really look for in a good VPN is the ability to access geo-restricted shows on Netflix.
 Thankfully, CyberGhost delivers.

-Their main menu allows you to specifically “unblock streaming” and this brings you to a selection of streaming websites that are known to have geo-restrictions (e.g. Netflix, BBC iPlayer, Amazon Prime).
+Their main menu allows you to specifically choose a list of servers for streaming purposes.
+This brings you to a selection of servers with streaming websites that are unblocked.
+CyberGhost isn’t limited to just Netflix.
+Their streaming servers work for BBC iPlayer, Sky Go, Hulu, YouTube, etc.

 Clicking on any of the options connects you to an appropriate VPN server that allows access to these websites.